jdittrich/userNeedResearchBook/text/dataGathering.md

 -->

-In this chapter, I will show how to gather data on the activities, motivations and problems of our research participants.
+In this chapter, I will show how to gather data on the activities, motivations and problems of your  participants.
 The data is gathered by listening to descriptions and explanations of our participants and by observing them working.
 The resulting data will be text, photos and diagrams.

 Contrary to a common misconception of user need research, your inquiry will not be (directly) about future ideas and design—you are not going to ask “do you think that a \[gadget\] would help you?”.
 It is hard to  guess if an imagined thing  would  be great to have in the future.
-Instead of dealing with ideas directly, you will find out about the *how* and *why* of our participant’s activities.
-This will allow to evaluate your ideas (“do my ideas match what they consider essential?”) and to get inspiration for new ideas (“how can I support this activity?”)
+Instead of working with product ideas, you will find out about the *how* and *why* of our participant’s activities.
+This will allow to evaluate your ideas (“do my ideas match what participants consider essential for them?”) and to get inspiration for new ideas (“how can I support this activity?”)

-To make this work, see your participants as competent in what they do: they are experts in their fields and in their daily work.
+See your participants as competent in what they do: they are experts in their fields and in their daily work.
 This is contrary to the idea that people “don’t get it” and need to be helped by designers and programmers.
-Instead of this, assume that the participants have a reason of doing their work the way they do it.
+Assume that the participants have a reason of doing their work the way they do it and if you wonder about participant’s activities, try to find out what their reasons for these activities are.

 <!-- TODO: Show intertwinement with analysis and sensemaking